Information for International Students

 You must apply to graduate by the main census date of your last semester.
 Please click here to go to the Forms page.
 Please download, complete and submit the Application to Graduate form to Student Administration.
 Students must have paid all their fees and library fines in order to graduate.

 It is a condition of your student visa that international students cannot take leave of absence from their studies unless there are documented, compassionate or compelling circumstances.
-If you feel this applies to you then please speak with the Deputy Registrar, Student Administration, or the International Officer, Student Administration, to discuss your situation.
+If you feel this applies to you then please speak with the Campus Registrar, Student Administration, or the International Officer, Student Administration, to discuss your situation.

 Please email the International Officer, Victoria Li (firstname.lastname@example.org (Fremantle)) or Yunsim Jackson (email@example.com (Sydney) to request a letter of completion.
 Your e-mail must come from your student e-mail account.
 Please specify whether your letter should show any information not included in our standard letter of completion.
 Our standard letter of completion includes the following information: confirmation of course requirements being met, course commencement date, course duration, attendance (full time/equivalent full time), degree conferral date, course completion date and English as Language of Instruction.
 You will receive a reply email notifying you of the collection date.
 Please allow a minimum of 3 days to collect your documents.

 Insurance-Overseas Students Health Care (OSHC)